Our Values Statement

 It is important to facilitate opportunities for George Tomlinson to be part of the community as the pupils, families and staff have much to offer in the development of community cohesion.

-We celebrate Diversity Month in October with a range of activates, assemblies and art lesson.
+We celebrate Diversity Month in October with a range of activities, assemblies and lessons.
 We also hold an annual International Day where children wear national dress, families cook their national food and we share music, dance and drama together as a community.

 Tolerance of different faiths and beliefs: